brucefan1983/CUDA-Programming/src/chapter-1/readme.md

-## Chapter 1: GPU hardware and CUDA programming tools
+## Chapter 1: Introduction to GPU hardware and CUDA programming tools

 ## There is no source code for this chapter.